 The Olympic Arm is currently offered as both a standalone product and as a component to both the Aquanaut and in future models of the Argonaut.
 As such, the Olympic Arm is offered through direct sales and is planned for future commercial services through RaaS.
 As a standalone product, Nauticus delivered the first unit to IKM Subsea, for testing.
-Nauticus expects to deliver subsequent units to additional customers by the end of 2023.
 The current production timeline for a single Olympic Arm is two months, but Nauticus expects that timeline to decrease to one month in coming years, with production efficiency gains.
 Nauticus expects that it will be able to sell or lease an Olympic Arm, or incorporate it into an existing product order, within 90 days of completed production.